Alibaba may be Suning’s white knight in hiding

-HONG KONG, June 22 (Reuters Breakingviews) - Alibaba (9988.HK) may be the simple solution to Suning.com’s (002024.SZ) mounting debt problems.
+HONG KONG (Reuters Breakingviews) - Alibaba may be the simple solution to Suning.com’s mounting debt problems.
 The e-commerce giant’s 20% stake in the embattled Chinese retailer has plunged by two-thirds in value since it bought it in 2015.
 The shares have further to fall as Suning faces billions of debt due.
 Given Alibaba’s push into bricks-and-mortar commerce, a takeover could benefit both sides.

 Suning’s financial pain is partly self-inflicted.
-As one of China’s biggest electronics retailers, the $8 billion company led by Zhang Jindong went on an aggressive buying spree in recent years, snapping up Carrefour’s (CARR.PA) Chinese business as well as football clubs Inter Milan and a now-defunct local team.
-In 2017, Zhang even led a consortium to invest in embattled property developer Evergrande (3333.HK).
+As one of China’s biggest electronics retailers, the $8 billion company led by Zhang Jindong went on an aggressive buying spree in recent years, snapping up Carrefour’s Chinese business as well as football clubs Inter Milan and a now-defunct local team.
+In 2017, Zhang even led a consortium to invest in embattled property developer Evergrande.

 The retailer is now grappling with $7 billion of debt due within a year.
 To complicate matters, affiliated entities that are controlled by Zhang and hold stakes in Shenzhen-listed Suning have pledged the stock for loans, as has the founder himself.
 One unit, which is 50% owned by Zhang, has $1.8 billion in debt outstanding, according to Dealogic.
 The company’s shares were halted last week, after a Beijing court froze a quarter of Zhang’s shares in response to a lender demanding early repayment of a loan.